allanwupi/TTGO-DLA-Simulation/README.md

 Simulate randomly walking particles and growth of Brownian trees using the LILYGO T-Display S3.

-Inspired by [this Youtube video](https://www.youtube.com/watch?v=gsJHzBTPG0Y).
-See the [Wikipedia article](https://en.wikipedia.org/wiki/Diffusion-limited_aggregation) for more details.
+Initially inspired by [this Youtube video](https://www.youtube.com/watch?v=gsJHzBTPG0Y) about procedural mountain generation.
+See the [Wikipedia article on DLA](https://en.wikipedia.org/wiki/Diffusion-limited_aggregation) for more details.

 Current Implementation
 ---